 \section{Numerical Example}

 Let us now apply the formulas of Table\,\ref{tab:1} to a particular example.
-We consider the case of $n=100$ samples where the genie outputs $M=2$ values.
-This means that the random response model contains the probabilities $\p(i),\q(i),i=1,2$.
+We consider the case of $n=100$ objects where the expert outputs $M=2$ values.
+This means that the random response model contains the probabilities $\p(m),\q(m),m=1,2$.
 We focus on the symmetric case $\p(1)=\q(2)$, meaning that $\p(1)=1-\p(2)=1-\q(1)=\q(2)$, which can be parametrized with the help of a single parameter $\p=\p(1)=\q(2)$.
-We assign to $\p$ the following values $\p=0.5,0.6,0.7,0.8,0.9,0.95,0.98,1$ and allow a maximum of $K=10$ queries in order to observe the effectiveness of the optimum scheme.
-For $\p=1$, as mentioned, we are in the case of the infallible genie, consequently we expect to match the existing results in the literature.
-We also note that $\p=0.5$ corresponds to the uniform model therefore genie responses contain no useful information and we expect our scheme to be equivalent to the optimum scheme of the classical secretary problem.
+We assign to $\p$ the following values $\p=0.5,0.6,0.7,0.8,0.9,0.95,0.98,1$ and allow a maximum of $K=10$ queries in order to observe the effectiveness of the optimal scheme.
+As mentioned, the case $\p=1$ corresponds to the infallible expert, consequently we expect to match the existing results in the literature.
+We also note that $\p=0.5$ corresponds to the uniform model therefore expert responses contain no useful information and we expect our scheme to be equivalent to the optimal scheme of the classical secretary problem.

 Using the formulas of Table\,\ref{tab:1} we compute the thresholds $r_{\rm f},r_k,k=1,\ldots,K$ and the decision thresholds $s_k(m),m=1,2,~k=1,\ldots,K$.
-We can see the corresponding values in Table\,\ref{tab:2} accompanied by the optimum performance delivered by the optimum scheme for $K=10$ queries.
-In Fig.\,\ref{fig:1} we depict the evolution of the optimum performance for values of $K$ ranging from $K=0$ to $K=10$ where $K=0$ corresponds to the classical secretary problem.
-Indeed, as we can see from Fig.\,\ref{fig:1} all curves start from the same point which is equal to $\Psucc=0.37104$ namely the maximal success probability in the classical case for $n=100$ (see \cite[Table 2]{GM1}).
+We can see the corresponding values in Table\,\ref{tab:2} accompanied by the optimal performance delivered by the optimal scheme for $K=10$ queries.
+In Fig.\,\ref{fig:1} we depict the evolution of the optimal performance for values of $K$ ranging from $K=0$ to $K=10$ where $K=0$ corresponds to the classical secretary problem.
+Indeed, as we can see from Fig.\,\ref{fig:1} all curves start from the same point which is equal to $\Psucc=0.37104$ namely the maximal success probability in the classical case for $n=100$ (see \cite[Table 2]{GM}).